-Discover What to do if the At-fault Driver Lies on the Accident Report.
+What to do if the At-fault Driver Lies on the Accident Report?

-One of the most common reasons an insurance company denies your accident claim is because they somehow believe that you were at fault or had some sort of responsibility for the accident.
-It is important that you never take the decision of an insurance company as final, especially when you know that you share no blame in causing the accident.
-Insurance companies usually pick and choose what information they need to get to the result they are looking for, which is always paying the least amount of money they can on every claim.
-If basing their decision on the story of their insured, whether it is 100% the truth or not gets the insurance company where they want to be, they will use it.
+If the at-fault driver lies on the accident report, it is important that you never take the decision of a car insurance company as final, especially when you know that you share no blame in causing the accident.
+Car insurance companies usually pick and choose what information they need to get to the result they are looking for, which is always paying the least amount of money they can on every car insurance claim.
+If basing their decision on the story of their insured, whether it is 100% the truth or not gets the car insurance company where they want to be, they will use it.

 What Can You Do If the Story of Your Car Accident is NOT Accurate?